 Whether you’re trying to figure out what kind of septic tank to install with your septic system or if you’re troubleshooting your current tank, it’s important to know a little bit about the peculiarities of each tank.
 Like any other installation, each option has distinct advantages and disadvantages.
 Know what these relative pros and cons can help ensure you make the best decision when installing, repairing, or replacing your septic tank.

 Keep in mind that these problems are usually the result of poor septic care or installation.
 The point is to periodically have your tank inspected to avoid or identity these problems before they become disasters.
+The price of an inspection can vary depending on many factors.
+Consult with a professional to get an accurate septic tank inspection cost.

 - Concrete Septic Tank—Concrete septic tanks are susceptible to cracking or even separation.
 Usually quite durable for several decades, these cracks can occur earlier when a low quality concrete mix was used or the septic system hasn’t been properly maintained.
 These cracks will allow effluence (waste) to seep out of the concrete septic tank and/or allow groundwater to seep in.
 Either case is bad.
 Blockage can cause the system to back up.
 Runoff is dangerous but also won’t be detected by a standard dye test.
 Unless a concrete septic tank is manually inspected the problem may not be detected until it’s too late and serious problems have arisen.